Image Credit: Paramount

 The Primary Issue – Distance

 We know our own star simply as the Sun.
-The Sun is a star no different to billions of others in the Milky Way galaxy.
+The Sun is a star no different than billions of others in the Milky Way galaxy.
 To provide some important figures for reference, the Sun lies 93 million miles from away from Earth and it takes light eight minutes and twenty seconds to reach us.

 Source: R. Mewaldt & P. Liewer, JPL